seandstewart/bardly/pending/romances/the-tempest/11-player.md

 they always use to laugh at nothing.

 **ANTONIO**
-’Twas you we laughed at.
+'Twas you we laughed at.

 **GONZALO**
 Who in this kind of merry fooling am nothing